 I pastored Somerset Baptist Church in Mount Perry, Ohio, from 1983-1994.
-In 1988, after being exposed to what Calvinists call the ”doctrines of grace,” I abandoned my Independent Fundamentalist Baptist (IFB) theology and embraced Evangelical Calvinism.
+In 1988, after being exposed to what Calvinists call the “doctrines of grace,” I abandoned my Independent Fundamentalist Baptist (IFB) theology and embraced Evangelical Calvinism.
 By this time, I had begun preaching expositionally (verse by verse through books of the Bible).
 This allowed me to preach through the books loved by Calvinists: Ephesians, Romans, John, and First John.
 One Sunday night, I talked about limited atonement (particular redemption) in my sermon.
-Afterwards, a man in the church passed me a note that said, Did I just hear you say that Christ only died for the elect?
+Afterward, a man in the church passed me a note that said, Did I just hear you say that Christ only died for the elect?
 I later explained to him how my theology was changing.
-For a short time, I would be preaching John Calvin in the auditorium and he would be teaching teens IFB theology in the church basement.
-Eventually, we had a parting of the ways.
+For a short time, I would be preaching John Calvin in the auditorium on Sunday while he taught our teenagers IFB theology in the church basement.
+Eventually, he and his wife left the church.
+(Please see Dear Greg.)

 In the next post in this series, I will continue to talk about how Pastor Bruce becoming a Calvinist materially affected the church I was pastoring and how it altered my personal relationships with my wife, children, and friends.

 Bruce Gerencser, 66, lives in rural Northwest Ohio with his wife of 45 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.